SiriusNEO/Alice/README.md

 ## Screenshots

-See the [docs of screenshots](docs/Screenshots.md) to see how it looks like when running a simple example.
+See the [docs of screenshots](docs/Screenshots.md) to see what it looks like when running a simple example.